Giwan/mytoori-blog/src/posts/2018-11-11-ssr-with-react/index.md

 const router = express.Router()

 // root (/) should always serve our server rendered page
-// serverRenderer will be disussed in the next section. router.use("^/$", serverRenderer())
+// serverRenderer will be discussed in the next section. router.use("^/$", serverRenderer())

 // Static resources should just be served as they are